 But racism is just such a phenomenon that has to disappear under the pressure of increasing internationalisation and globalisation.
-As more people around the world travel, collaborate and live, the delusion that one people would be superior to another is mercilessly dismantled.
-Racism is not only false nonsense, it is also unsustainable and even impractical in an increasingly international world of mixed cultures.
-People, regardless of origin, color, education, location, will have to learn to work together to keep the world liveable.
-Racism is the very last thing that we can use thereby.
-That may be what some politicians are beginning to realise: racism is not only morally reprehensible, it is also an obstacle that must be removed to open the way for a new society that is irrevocably more international.
-But it will still be a heavy task to make racism in all institutions and the minds of many in all countries really disappear in the coming years.
+As more people around the world travel, collaborate and live together, the delusion that one people would be superior to another is being mercilessly dismantled.
+Racism is not only false nonsense, it is unsustainable and even impractical in an increasingly international world of mixed cultures.
+People, regardless of origin, colour, education, or location, will have to learn to work together to keep the world liveable.
+Racism is the very last thing that we can use in this process.
+This is what some politicians are beginning to realize: racism is not only morally despicable, it is also an obstacle that must be removed to open the way for a new society that is irrevocably more international.
+But it will still be a heavy task to make racism really disappear in all institutions and the minds of many in all countries really disappear in the coming years.
 Because the “we-they” thinking is deeply rooted.

 Nationalism is an extension of racism.
 Because “we” needed all kinds of goods, we conquered many countries, founded colonies, forcing “them”, the local population or slaves, to work for us.
 Since “we” need raw materials or clothing, “they” must supply them cheaply or under poor conditions.
 Because “we” want to protect our farmers, we set import tariffs for agricultural products that “they” can also supply.
 Because “we” use palm oil or biomass, “they” have to sacrifice their forests.
 It is becoming increasingly clear that this unfair situation cannot continue.
-The tropical forests, the Amazon, the habitat of animals, which are destroyed by Western gluttony, also become a Western problem and not only for those “others” who live far away.
+The tropical forests, the Amazon, the habitat of animals, which are destroyed by western gluttony, have also become a western problem and not only for those “others” who live far away.
 There appears to be only one world and not one for “us” and one for “them”.

 Stopping the “we-they” thinking also means that the reconstruction after this corona pandemic should not be used primarily to strengthen the already rich countries that have enough money, but that we should invest substantially in lagging countries and areas like Africa and South America.
-Fortunately, some political leaders like Macron and Merkel seem to realise this.
+Fortunately, some political leaders like Macron and Merkel seem to realize this.
 It also means that we must use the many billions that become available for post-corona pandemic recovery operations for a sustainable economic turnaround.
-This has been necessary for a long time, but is also justified by the need for Western countries to deal more carefully with the climate and increasingly scarce raw materials for the benefit of the many who still live in poverty.
+This has been necessary for a long time, but is also justified by the need for western countries to deal more carefully with the climate and increasingly scarce raw materials for the benefit of the many who still live in poverty.

 Governments need to learn not to compete with each other, but given the challenges we face around the world, they need to focus on aligning laws and regulations.
 The principle of equality of all people has to lead to an increasingly synchronised policy between countries.
-It would also enhance the efficiency of public administrations and ease of use for citizens.
+It would also enhance the efficiency of public administrations and their accessibility for citizens.
 Equality for all people means a different way of dealing with migrants.
-It means more attention to the working conditions in factories that make goods for Western countries.
+It means more attention to the working conditions in factories that make goods for western countries.
 Or for the way in which many agricultural products are grown.
 With digital tools such as blockchain technology, chain transparency is easy to achieve and it would contribute a lot to prevent or unmask illegal or harmful production conditions.